japuter/Air-Travellers-Challenge-Web/documents/PLAN.md

                             How will the player interact with the game?
 Think about controls and user input.

     Enemy mechanics:
-        - Different kinds of enemies depending on the type of the planet
+        - Planet type will determine the enemies
-        - When you kill an enemy theres a chance that it drops a powerup
+        - When killing an enemy theres a chance that it drops a powerup

     Planet mechanics:
+        - Each planet has a required XP to complete (which depend on the users level and what type the planet is)
+        - There will be 5 waves of enemies, each wave will increasingly more difficult
+        - When you complete a planet you receive 10HP back.

         - Different types of planets:
             Lava Planet:
                 Characteristics: Fiery environment with rivers of lava and volcanic eruptions.
                 Gameplay Element: Periodic eruptions could send waves of lava or fireballs across the play area, providing both obstacles and potential tools against enemies.
+                Required XP to complete:
+                Unlock level: 10

             Ice Planet:
                 Characteristics: Frigid climate with ice structures and frequent snowfall.
                 Gameplay Element: Slippery terrain affecting movement, and icicle formations could be shot to fall on enemies.
+                Required XP to complete:
+                Unlock level: 3

             Jungle Planet:
                 Characteristics: Dense forests, vibrant flora, and teeming with wildlife.
                 Gameplay Element: Thick foliage could hide enemies or power-ups, and some areas could be inaccessible until cleared or traversed via treetops.
+                Required XP to complete:
+                Unlock level: 5

             Desert Planet:
                 Characteristics: Sandy dunes, scarce water sources, and ancient ruins.
                 Gameplay Element: Sandstorms could temporarily limit visibility and slow down movement, while quicksand pits could trap enemies.
+                Required XP to complete:
+                Unlock level: 1

             Ocean Planet:
                 Characteristics: Mostly water-covered with small islands and underwater cities.
                 Gameplay Element: Tides and currents could affect projectile trajectories, and players might need to defend both above and below the water surface.
+                Required XP to complete:
+                Unlock level: 2

 What are the rules of the game, and how does a player win or lose?
 Rules:
     -The game will last as long as the guarding has hp -The game end when the guarding loses all lives: